 Integrations with these services is a key strategy for platforms that don’t offer a comprehensive solution.
 Through API’s, platforms can directly integrate with additional services in the marketplace and continue to provide a seamless user experience while meeting ever changing user demands for services.

-If transferring data to/from a laboratory system or health system, a Health Level-7 or HL7 interface is essential so you know the integration is following the international standards for data transfer.
+If transferring data to/from a laboratory or health system, a Health Level Seven or HL7 interface is essential to ensure that the integration is following the international standards for data transfer.

 Each integration tends to have unique requirements, but once it’s understood how two systems need to interact with one another, a solution can be found.
 Anything is possible with wellness technology when the right puzzle pieces are there.

-Given the fact that wellness platforms manage health data, privacy and security is of the utmost importance.
-Read the 6 most common privacy and security vulnerabilities in wellness portals to help you identify what to look out for.
+Given that wellness platforms manage personal health information, privacy and security is of the utmost importance.
+Read 4 Reasons Why Wellness Portal Security Should Be Your Top Priority to help identify what to look out for.

-There are various ways that wellness platforms can ensure the privacy and security of users including:
+There are various ways that wellness platforms can ensure privacy and security, including:

 HIPAA Compliance